nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 # DEGREES.NUS

-An application developed in Java for prospective applicants to NUS Faculty of Engineering, who prefer to use a desktop application in order to research on degrees offered by NUS' Faculty of Engineering and pertaining information.
+An application developed in Java for prospective applicants to the NUS Faculty of Engineering, who prefer to use a desktop application in order to research on degrees and courses offered by the NUS Faculty of Engineering.

 ## Features
 * Scrapes course information from the NUS database